 After the events of the Shadow Warrior remake, the world of the Ancients and the regular old human world have become intertwined.
 Demons have overrun Earth, pushing survivors to a handful of militarized societies like Zilla City, operated by series villain Orochi Zilla and his megacorporation.

 Though Lo Wang completed a world-saving journey, slew literal Gods, and prevented Zilla’s nefarious plans, he has now returned to being an errand boy for a morally-dubious Yakuza.
-This leads him into conflict with his old employer when the Yakuza boss’ granddaughter is captured after infiltrating Zilla City as a scientist.
-Lo Wang rescues the girl, Kamiko, but not before she is injected with a serum that mutates her body.
-To save Kamiko, a Chi master transfers her soul to Lo Wang while he works on a cure for her body.
+This leads him into renewed conflict with his old employer when the Yakuza boss’ granddaughter, Kamiko, is captured after infiltrating Zilla City.
+Lo Wang rescues the girl, but not before she is injected with a serum that mutates her body.
+To save Kamiko, a Chi master transfers her soul to Lo Wang while he works on a cure for the rest of her.

 Everything immediately feels off.
 Lo Wang’s character arc has been rolled back, so he is once again a belligerent, selfish jerk who laughs his way from one massacre to the next.
 This would have been the perfect opportunity to transition from the brash, immature Lo Wang of the last game to the honorable, yet perverted adult he was in 3D Realms’ original, so why dial back instead?
 The once-proud Ancients have also received a rework and have now integrated with modern Human society.
 The tragic, submissive Ameonna has been hit the hardest, as she is now a flamboyant beauty queen with non-stop sassy dialogue.

 Heck, the entire world is different.
-Flying Wild Hog’s previous entry clearly took place in the modern day, yet favored imposing locales that used traditional, Japanese architecture, which formed a nice contrast.
-This game is suddenly all sci-fi, with especially Zilla City being this neon-lit space-age city with giant robots, gravity-based elevators, and security guards with cloaking and teleportation technology.
+Flying Wild Hog’s previous entry clearly took place in the modern day, yet favored imposing locales that used traditional, Japanese architecture; forming a nice contrast.
+This game is suddenly all sci-fi, with neon-lit, space-age cities that contain giant robots, gravity-based elevators, and security guards with cloaking and teleportation technology.
 Different doesn’t necessarily equate to bad; Flying Wild Hog was clearly passionate about this setting and even has collectible lore records, some of which feature more than 20 individual volumes.
 The problem is that the effort feels wasted on this particular series.

 Gameplay has also being radically overhauled.
-It’s clear that the Flying Wild Hogs were inspired by Borderlands, as the game now uses a quest-system as opposed to a linear storyline and the same few maps are frequently revisited to complete different missions in.
+It’s clear that the Flying Wild Hogs were inspired by Borderlands, as the game now uses a quest-system and the same few maps are frequently revisited to complete different missions in.
 These maps are also non-linear and very speedrun-friendly, barring some nonsensical invisible walls where they absolutely wanted to you do a keyhunt puzzle.

 With a quest-system comes a minimap with GPS features, all of which helps solves the biggest problem of Shadow Warrior, which was that levels were overlong and convoluted.
 I always knew where to go in Shadow Warriors 2 and could complete missions in 15-30 minutes.
 This excludes all the optional exploration you can do to find resources, equipment, and secrets.
 It is, however, very weird that you can only accept 1 quest at a time.
 I wish I could accept a few in the same map and just do them all at once, rather than returning to the HUB area just to accept the next quest and head back.